-Once again, The ol’ Riffmaster is here to bring you another cool article about playing the guitar.
+Once again, Guitarz Forever is here to bring you another cool article about playing the guitar.
 That’s why you’re here right?
-Real information from real musicians… My friend Ben Trexel who’s been rock’n since the early 80’s (seems like yesterday to me…) has written sumptin for ya with few Indian tricks to share.… Ben produces, teaches, plays live, and has released a few of his own solo albums ta boot!
+Real information from real musicians… My friend Ben Trexel who’s been rock’n since the early 80’s has written an article for ya with few Indian tricks to share.… Ben produces, teaches, plays live, and has released a few of his own solo albums ta boot!
 It’s so freakin’ cool that Ben is willing to share his experience with us over here a Guitarz Forever.com.
 “The Modern Rock Guitarist” has really evolved over the years.
 So much more is expected from you as a player, band mate, entertainer, and money maker (it’s all in the riff man).
 So please read and learn some good tips you may need to use in your guitar playing future.
-If you like my site, please support it by checking out my advertisers and affiliates.
-See if they can help you along in your journey as a musician and to help you be the best you can be…. - Riffmaster
+See if this information can help you along in your journey as a musician and to help you be the best you can be….

 THE MODERN ROCK GUITARIST- By Ben Trexel

 We live in a musical environment where sound and texture have taken the place of true technical wizardry when it comes to the guitar.
 In a way, this is an exciting development because someone can go from not being able to play at all to making a living and having an actual impact in a few short years.